M66B/FairEmail/docs/FAQ-es-rES.md

 The maximum number of simultaneous folder connections for Gmail is 15, so you can synchronize at most 15 folders simultaneously on *all* your devices at the same time.
 For this reason Gmail *user* folders are set to poll by default instead of synchronize always.
 When needed or desired, you can change this by long pressing a folder in the folder list and selecting *Edit properties*.
 See [here](https://support.google.com/mail/answer/7126229) for details.

 When using a Dovecot server, you might want to change the setting [mail_max_userip_connections](https://doc.dovecot.org/settings/dovecot_core_settings/#mail-max-userip-connections).

+Note that it will take the email server a while to discover broken connections, for example due to going out of range of a network, which means that effectively only half of the folder connections are available.
+For Gmail this would be just 7 connections.

 <br />